 In her 2023 book, Mnemonic Ecologies, Pieck explored the conservation of the once-militarized Iron Curtain borderland between the former East and West Germany.
 Violence and death, and thus grief, were part of the border’s history and legacy.
 During her research, Pieck saw how conservation on wounded land must engage with grief and memory.

 “I know grief is an unusual topic for Convocation, but my field deals with loss and grief all the time,” she told the students.
-“As individuals, as a society, and as a planet are awash in loss.
+“As individuals, as a society, and as a planet we are awash in loss.
 So how do we honor grief when it comes, tend to it and grow from it?”

 Here, Pieck recalled the mass shootings in Lewiston 11 months ago, and conversations that she had with her students in the course “The Politics of Wildlife Conservation,” which included studying species extinction.